Overview

 Taronga Zoo visit

-Set on Sydney Harbour, the Taronga Zoo is home to many of Australia's native animals.
-See kookaburras, koalas, dingoes, red pandas, platypuses, and other fuzzy (and not-so-fuzzy) critters in naturalistic settings, and enjoy a beautiful view of the harbor -- "Taronga" is believed to be an Aboriginal word meaning "water view."
+Set on Sydney Harbour, Taronga Zoo is home to many of Australia’s native animals.
+See kookaburras, koalas, dingoes, red pandas, platypuses, and more in naturalistic settings, all while enjoying views of the harbour.
+“Taronga” is believed to be an Aboriginal word meaning “water view.”

 Sydney Opera House guided visit

-We will attend a performance at the famous Sydney Opera House.
-Exact performance subject to final confirmation after time of booking.
+Enjoy a performance at the iconic Sydney Opera House.
+Exact performance subject to final confirmation at time of booking.

 Day 10